 This process of being baptized is a very serious issue.
 When we are baptized in the name of Yeshua, we are announcing to the world that we are accepting His teachings and instructions, and that our goal in life is to be just like our Rabbi, Yeshua.
 It is a sign that we have accepted the Renewd Covenant.

 The analogy of being born again means that we have put off the old man and have become a new man in Messiah.
-Then, when we are baptized in Yeshua's name it is a physical sign to the world of our inward cleansing and intention of becoming “little Messiah's”.
-(Copies of the original) In fact, that is what the word Christian means, “little christs”.
+Then, when we are baptized in Yeshua's name it is a physical sign to the world of our inward cleansing and intention of becoming “little Messiah's” (Copies of the original).
+In fact, that is what the word Christian means, “little christs”.

 This is why we always have witnesses at baptisms.
 You are announcing that you have entered into covenant with Him; to abide by His doctrines, teachings and standards.
 You are in agreement to follow or be in fellowship with Him.
 You agree to be “yoked” with Him.

 In every area of the world where Jews have lived in communities, archaeologists have uncovered “mikveh” pools.
 This confirms the ancient practice.